The goal of Fire & Emergency Services Support Network is to promote staff well-being.

 - Failure to disclose information would place the client or another person at risk

-- The Client's written consent has been obtained to release the information to another person or agency
+- The member's written consent has been obtained to release the information to another person or agency

 Who can contact a Peer Support Officer?

-Any QFRS staff or any staff member’s immediate family experiencing personal or work-related problems.
+Any QFES staff member or volunteer or their immediate family experiencing personal or work-related problems.

 When should I seek help?